 The Babe spent his post-baseball life doing radio talk shows and speaking at orphanages and hospitals.
-He was among the first five players inducted into the Baseball Hall of fame with Ty Cobb, Walter Johnson, Christy Mathewson and Honus Wagner.
-Fittingly, the numerous awards after his passing, such as the Associated Press’ Athlete of the Century, have acknowledged his legendary status as the most well-known baseball player of all-time.
+He was among the first five players inducted into the Baseball Hall of Fame with Ty Cobb, Walter Johnson, Christy Mathewson and Honus Wagner.
+Fittingly, numerous awards granted to him after his death in 1948, such as the Associated Press’ Athlete of the Century, have acknowledged his legendary status as the most well-known baseball player of all time.

 This billboard about drive features Babe Ruth (1895-1948); Major League Baseball player.

 Cool!
 I love this guy, he is a cool dude!

 Monniq about 1 year ago from St. Paul,Minnisota

 cody over 1 year ago from mant

 Wow what an inspiring story...

 Santiago over 2 years ago from Phoenix, AZ